 Traveling along bridges and causeways, every so often you’ll get sucked underground into mile-long tunnels.
-Experiencing the Chesapeake Bay Bridge and Tunnel is a true example of that adage, “the journey IS the destination.”
+Experiencing the Chesapeake Bay Bridge and Tunnel is a true example of the adage, “the journey IS the destination.”
 Be sure to stop at the midpoint island for a snack and photo-op.

 VISIT: Global Headquarters of Edgar Cayce ARE (Association for Research and Enlightenment)

 The forerunner of the New Age Movement, Edgar Cayce was a “holistic” healer way before his time.
 Born in Kentucky in 1877 (died 1945), Cayce was mute as a child, and highly religious.
 He “healed himself” by entering into a trance state and connecting with the “universal consciousness.”

 Cayce moved to Virginia Beach in 1928 to open a hospital based on his beliefs, and founded A.R.E in 1931 for “people of like mind and heart” of all background and faiths.
 The organization has since moved away from “readings” and “psychic” phenomenon, focusing on self-awareness and community building.

 Presently, the Center contains a Metaphysical Library second only to the Vatican, with information on over ten thousand topics.